-The key features of the draft rule are consistent with the rule proposed by the Victorian Government - see section 1.3 - with the following changes:
+The key features of the rule as made are consistent with the rule proposed by the Victorian Government - see section 1.3 - with the following changes:

-- 1. The draft rule omits clause 9.9C.2 of the proposed rule, which refers to the commencement date of the rule.
-The rule's commencement date will be determined by the Commission if a final rule is made.
-If a final rule is made the likely commencement date is 1 January 2014, such that it takes effect immediately upon expiry of rule 9.9B, which will then be omitted from the NER. - 2.
-The draft rule amends the expiry date set out in clause 9.9C.3.
+- The rule as made omits clause 9.9C.2 of the proposed rule, which refers to the commencement date of the rule.
+The rule as made commences on 1 January 2014, such that it takes effect immediately upon expiry of rule 9.9B, which will then be omitted from the NER. - The rule as made amends the expiry date set out in clause 9.9C.3 of the proposed rule.
 The change recognises that the orderly transfer of Victorian metering arrangements to a new national framework may require legislative arrangements that lie outside the NER.

-3. The draft rule does not include clause 9.9C.1(b) of the proposed rule.
+• The rule as made does not include clause 9.9C.1(b) of the proposed rule.